Up to CHF 99

 Important: The difference between finasteride and placebo was only 0.5-0.6 percentage points.
 Even in the placebo group, sexual side effects occurred.
 This small difference suggests that psychological factors may play a larger role than originally assumed.

-A remarkable Italian study systematically investigated this psychological factor with finasteride 5 mg (prostate dose).
+An Italian study systematically investigated this psychological factor with finasteride 5 mg (prostate dose).
 [2] The study design included 120 men with prostate enlargement divided into two groups: Group A received no information about possible sexual side effects, while Group B was thoroughly informed about them.
-The results after 12 months were astonishing: For erectile dysfunction, 30.9% of cases occurred in Group B (informed) compared to only 9.6% in Group A (not informed).
-For decreased libido, it was 23.6% vs. 7.7%, and for ejaculation disorders 16.3% vs. 5.7%.
-This impressively demonstrates that the expectation of side effects can amplify or even trigger them.
-The nocebo effect explains why different studies arrive at different rates and underscores the importance of factual, yet non-anxiety-inducing information.
+After 12 months, side effects were reported more often in the informed group: erectile dysfunction 30.9% vs. 9.6%, decreased libido 23.6% vs. 7.7%, and ejaculation disorders 16.3% vs. 5.7%.
+This suggests that expectation and counseling can influence reported side effect rates.
+The nocebo effect helps explain why different studies arrive at different rates.
+Factual information matters, but it should not create unnecessary anxiety.

 Frequency and Types of Side Effects